rob-coaching/js-dates-fullstack-guide/README.md

 const dateStart = new Date(strDate) // convert to date
 let dateNext = new Date(strDate) // copy data to second variable

-// the mindfuck part....
-dateNext.setDate( dateNext.getDate() + 1 )
+// the mindfuck part: ADD A DAY to the given date dateNext.setDate( dateNext.getDate() + 1 )
-dateNext = new Date( dateNext )

 Event.find({
   dateStart: { $gte: dateStart  },